-- Always obey the speed limit and never travel faster than warranted by road and traffic conditions. - Always signal before turning or changing lanes.
-Make sure that other motorists can see you. - The posture of the operator and passenger is important for proper control. - The operator should keep both hands on the handlebar and both feet on the operator footrests during operation to maintain control of the motorcycle. - The passenger should always hold onto the operator, the seat strap or grab bar, if equipped, with both hands and keep both feet on the passenger footrests. - Never carry a passenger unless he or she can firmly place both feet on the passenger footrests. - Never ride under the influence of alcohol or other drugs.

-This motorcycle is designed for onroad use only.
+- ed by road and traffic conditions. - Always signal before turning or changing lanes.
+Make sure that other motorists can see you. - The posture of the operator and passenger is important for proper control. - The operator should keep both hands on the handlebar and both feet on the operator footrests during operation to maintain control of the motorcycle. - The passenger should always hold onto the operator, the seat strap or grab bar, if equipped, with both hands and keep both feet on the passenger footrests. - Never carry a passenger unless he or she can firmly place both feet on the passenger footrests. - Never ride under the influence of alcohol or other drugs. - This motorcycle is designed for on-road use only.
 It is not suitable for off-road use.